SriramSrinivas/CIST1300-Introduction-to-Web/README.md

 ## Online Discussion Area
 I have setup an online discussion board on slack.com for usage in this class.
 If you decide to work on a group project, I can create some private channels for you to work on, but I want to be able to participate in your conversations - so please use the space on slack.

-Go to https://cist1300-001.slack.com, if you don't have access, please check the invitation link provided in canvas.
+Go to https://cist1300-001.slack.com, if you don't have access, please use the invitation link - https://join.slack.com/t/cist1300-001/shared_invite/enQtNTEzMjI1OTY1MjA3LWE4MGQyZDQ0OTQxZTc2MzkwMTJmMTQ4OTllMmE4YmUzNTQ1OGMyZDg4ZjgwYmFjZjM4ZDdhNmQ2YWNmYzQxNDM .

 ## Location
 All classroom activities will take place in PKI room 260 unless otherwise noted ahead of time.